Student Terms and Conditions

 - Student data

-3.1 It is a condition of your enrolment that you provide photo ID (a Passport or ID Card) and a copy of your visa when you arrive at the Academy.
+3.1 It is a condition of your enrolment that you provide your personal details, original photo ID (a Passport or ID Card) and a copy of your visa during your admissions process or when you arrive at the Academy.
 We will take copies of these documents for your file.
-If you do not provide us copies of your documents on enrolment, we reserve the right to cancel your registration and will not give you a refund.
-You are also required to give us copies of any new passport/visa documents you receive during your course.
-All information will be stored in accordance with the General Data Protection Act 2018 (the GDPR).
-Please see the following link for full details of the GDPR //www.gov.uk/government/publications/guide-to-the-general-data-protection-regulation
+If you do not provide us original forms of your documents on enrolment or on arrival at the Academy, we reserve the right to cancel your registration and will not give you a refund.
+You are also required to provide us any new passport/visa documents you receive during your course.
+All information will be stored in accordance with the General Data Protection Act 2018 (the GDPR) and DAL Procedure 1.7 Data protection.
+Please see the following link for full details of the GDPR https://www.gov.uk/government/publications/guide-to-the-general-data-protection-regulation

 3.2 If you have not booked accommodation through us, you should tell us your UK postal address as soon as you know it.
-It is also your responsibility to update us with any changes to your email address, telephone numbers or address details.
+It is also your responsibility to update us with any changes to your email address, telephone numbers or address details by filling the Change of Circumstance/Contact Details Form which can be obtained from Admissions Team.
+The Academy will not be responsible for any inconvenience of not having been updated with changes to your aforementioned details.

 3.5 Some of the personal information you supply will be passed on to accommodation providers or the airport meeting service.

-3.6 Students and/or parents/ legal guardians are reminded of the need to tell us of any necessary medical information about the student to the Academy when the application is made and to enquire prior to enrolling whether the Academy and accommodation facilities are suitable for the individual’s needs.
+3.6 Students and/or parents/legal guardians are reminded of the need to tell the Academy of any necessary medical information about the student when the application is made and to enquire prior to enrolling whether the Academy and accommodation facilities are suitable for the individual’s needs.
+This information is kept secure and will only be given to people who are directly involved in caring for our students on a need-to-know basis during the time when they are enrolled at the Academy, which may include healthcare and welfare professionals.

 4.1 Course schedules